 The ultimate goal of Artificial Intelligence (AI) is to mirror the human brain, an endeavor that presents significant hurdles for engineers, programmers, and all involved with advancing AI’s capabilities.
-This is likely not news to anyone vaguely familiar with AI and its (currently limited) applications.
+This is not likely news to anyone vaguely familiar with AI and its (currently limited) applications.
 However, there are still many unanswered questions about how the human brain functions—but researchers at Lehigh University in Pennsylvania recently made a breakthrough in artificial neural networks.
 Or, in other words, sets of algorithms that have been modeled after the human brain and are designed to recognize patterns.
 Not only is this important for the advancement of AI and machine learning as a whole, but for how AI applications will be used by global businesses in the not-so-distant future.

 Why Artificial Neural Networks Matter for Expanding Businesses

-The Lehigh University researchers’ exploration into neural networks is in its infancy; there’s scant published information on the subject, and experiment design faces challenges.
+The Lehigh University researchers’ exploration into neural networks is in its infancy; there’s scant information published on the subject, and experiment design faces challenges.
 But the study and development of these neural networks is integral to creating more human-like cognitive functions in AI.
-While machine learning is powered by human-created algorithms that sift through and learn from massive data sets, deep learning learns via these artificial neural networks—very similar to how the human brain analyzes data.
+While machine learning is powered by human-created algorithms that sift through and learn from massive data sets, deep learning “learns” via these artificial neural networks—very similar to how the human brain analyzes data.

 What Does AI, Machine Learning, and Deep Learning Mean for Global Businesses?